Oil Paintings, Watercolours and Prints

 within Kinloch Castle - Part Two.

 Sir George Bullough, Baronet.
-Lady Monica Lily Bullough.
+Lady Monica Lilly Bullough.

 Written from on-site research and illustrated with photographs from his personal archive by George W. Randall, co-founder in July 1996 and former Vice Chairman Kinloch Castle Friends' Association.